subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 $$ \log S_t = \log S_0 + (\mu - {\sigma^2\over 2})t +\sigma \sqrt{t}\xi_{NG} $$

 Here $\xi_{NG}$ is a sample drawn from a Non-Normal distribution with mean $0$ and variance $1$.
 This equation implicitly assumes that successive samples for non-overlapping intervals are independent, and also that the variation with $t$ follows the $\sqrt t$ property of the Wiener Process.
 The left hand side plot in the above figure shows the results of the simulation, and we can see that non-Normal processes exhibit large jumps from time to time which has a greater resemblance to the actual behavior of financial markets.
-This is further illustrated in the right hand side plot, which plots samples of the log return ($\log S_t - \log S_0$) random variables for the Normal and the Truncated Levy distribution.
+This is further illustrated in the right hand side plot, which plots samples of the log return ($\log S_t - \log S_0$) for the Normal and the Truncated Levy distribution.

 Earlier in this article I stated that the Wiener Process with drift enjoys the uniqueness property, i.e., it is the only random process which is continuous with independent stationary increments.
 This seems to contradict the above figure which shows the simulation of other random processes, such as the Truncated Levy, which have these properties.
 As you may have guessed, the resolution to this contradiction lies in the fact that the non-Normal sample paths shown in the figure are not continuous, since there is always a finite time difference between successive changes in $S_t$ in the simulation.
 However, even in this case, as $t$ becomes larger, $S_t$ can be written as the scaled sum of independent identically distributed random variables, which tends towards a Normal distribution because of the Central Limit Theorem.
 Hence for large values of $t$, we can expect the non-Normal processes to converge to the Wiener Process with drift.